Graffioh/ArcAim/README.md

 # ArcAim
 An arcade aim based game, made in **SFML** with C++.

-Try to reach the highest score within 20 seconds, but remember, You got only 80 HP and every miss is a penalty (-10 HP), so be careful ;)
+Try to reach the highest score, but remember, You got only 80 HP and every miss is a penalty (-10 HP), so be careful ;)

 # Functionality
 + Target spawn time: 0.5 seconds